caseyct69/Equalizer-APO-and-Easy-Effects-Preset-for-Dell-G15-5520/README.md

 Comfortably low mid-treble
 Huge 2-3dB roll off on the high-trebs cause i'm sensitive to sibilance

+## Bass Loudness

 The Bass Loudness effect in Easy Effects is used to turn the bass down.
 If you like bass, switch it off.
 If you're bass sensitive, however, and don't have Easy Effects, use the other APO preset.

 Bass Enhancement makes the bass irreparably muddy/thin and forward IMO, that's why it's not included.

+## Stereo Tools

-Added a Stereo tools effect calibrated for accurate imaging for gaming using this video: https://www.youtube.com/watch?v=BMqDCws-C8o
+Calibrated for more accurate imaging for gaming using this video: https://www.youtube.com/watch?v=BMqDCws-C8o.
+Turn it off to ignore the rest of this README.

+I've found that increasing Stereo Base can bring forward more detail in music, but makes the sound more squashed and thin the farther you push (back OR forth), so be mindful of that.
+Adding 1 or 2ms of delay will help with that though, without phasing too much and straight up ruin your sound.

+### Intimite Preset

-If you want the sound to be as if everything revolves around your head, a Stereo Base of 0.42-0.60 will do that when you lean in.
+If you want the sound to be as if everything revolves around your head, a Stereo Base of 0.46-0.64 will do that when you lean in.
 Slowly increment based on how much you tend to lean.
 Higher values make it harder to gauge far distances ahead of you.

+### On The Screen Preset

 If, however, your suspension of disbelief isn't too powerful, and prefer to hear the sound come from right where it is on the screen without needing to lean in, use -0.16 Stereo Base.

-I've found that increasing Stereo Base can bring forward more detail in music, but makes the sound more squashed and thin the farther you push (back OR forth), so be mindful of that.
-Adding 1 or 2ms of delay will help with that though, without phasing too much and straight up ruin your sound.
+### Immersive Preset

+Welp, I've added a preset that combines normal stereo and the closer Stereo Base one.
+This creates a deeper sound image and partially remedies the distance problem.
+It's still mostly the closer one because adding too much of the original would make the front and back sound disconnected.